Master of Science in Imaging Sciences

 This course applies to CT (Phase 2) and builds on the previous learning related to imaging sciences.
 This course will allow the students to engage in self-directed study to prepare for the American Registry of Radiologic Technologist (ARRT) in CT by completing registry review board modules.
 This course will provide the students the opportunity to integrate the theory and clinical practice in order to meet the complex needs of patients.
 ARRT registry review modules and case presentations will be completed.
 This course will provide a review of CT with an emphasis on problem solving and critical thinking.
 Prerequisites: MSIS 5013.

-This course is an extension of Clinical Practicum III and will allow the student to achieve final competencies in CT (Phase 2).
+This course is an extension of Clinical IV and will allow the student to achieve final competencies in CT (Phase 2).
 Students will begin MRI Phase 3 hands-on experience with different types of MR imaging scanners and procedures.
 Supervised clinical experience in CT (phase 2) and MRI (Phase 3).
+Supervised clinical experience in the CT (Phase 2) and MRI (Phase 3).
 Prerequisites: MSIS 6003.

 MSIS 6006.
 MRI Physics & Safety.
 3 Credit Hours.